sudesh955/interviews/README.md

 1. After starting the server, plz visit http://localhost:3000.
 2. You can run unit test `node build/game.test.js`.
 3. _ Please make sure server is running _.
 For benchmarks run `npm run benchmark`.
-I have used `autocannon` for bechmarking http service.
-It will display statatics of benchmark run by autocannon.
+I have used `autocannon` to benchmark http service.
+It will display statistics of benchmark.
-4. On my machine I was able to make about 10req/sec for 10 sec for 10 concurrent connections without any timeout errors.
+4. On my machine I was able to make around 10req/sec with 10 concurrent connections without any timeout errors.
 5. I have assumed that there will be an `\n` character at the end of output.

 ## When is it a good idea to not use NodeJs?
 Why?